Policy date: April 27, 2021

 5.1.
 Cloudflare’s initial response times (listed below) varies based on the customer success offering purchased by and Customer and the severity of the Claim.
 Cloudflare is committed to providing a response within the timeframes described below, as measured from Customer initiation of a Claim.

-If Customer is unsure of the success offering associated with Customer’s Cloudflare account, Customer may contact the customer success manager assigned to its account or email email@example.com for details.
-All Legacy Customers will receive the response times associated with Cloudflare’s premium success offering, except for Legacy Customers that have (a) requested that Cloudflare add the standard success offering to their accounts; or (b) rejected a written request from Cloudflare to upgrade to the premium success offering.
+If Customer is unsure of the success offering associated with Customer’s Cloudflare account, Customer may contact the customer success manager assigned to its account or email firstname.lastname@example.org for details.
+All Cloudflare Customers with a subscription Service Date that is on or before November 10, 2020, will receive the response times associated with Cloudflare’s premium success offering regardless of whether such Customers upgrade to the premium success offering.

 5.2.
 Emergency Telephone Support is available all day, every day, for P1 Issues only.
 Online support is available all day, every day, for all other Issues regardless of severity.